 How do I find my perfect fantasy name?

-So how do you know when you’ve found the right name for you?
+There are lots of ways to come up with fantasy character names.
+How do you know when you’ve found the right name for you?
 From experience, you tend to get a gut feeling, an understanding that you’ve got the right name.
 One that suits your character, lends itself to their personality.

 It might reveal a bit about who they are, perhaps through a title or surname.
 Or it could create an image in the reader’s mind.
 Just look at the two brothers from Game of Thrones, The Hound and The Mountain.

 My random name generator is designed to produce quality names for all races of fantasy characters, from elves to orcs.
 And of course, human characters too.

 Humans are perhaps the most common race in the fantasy genre.
 From Lord of the Rings to Assassin’s Apprentice, a human character often serves as protagonist or antagonist.
 And even though we’re dealing with fantasy stories, it’s totally understandable why that’s the case.
 As readers, we can relate to it more.

 However, being fantasy writers, it seems a little easy to just rely on real-world human names.
 Paul, James, Janet and Michelle don’t quite have a fantasy ring to them.
 But how do we come up with fantasy names for human characters?

 One way is to look at what other authors do.
 George RR Martin is a good example.
 He takes real-world names and tweaks them slightly.
 The simple act of making them different is enough it seems.
 Examples include Jaime, Jon and Bran.

 An alternative is to give my fantasy name generator a go.
 With an extensive list of human fantasy names, you’ll be bound to find something you like.